Attorney 3 (Appeals & Protest Unit)

 The State of Arizona provides a world class comprehensive benefits package including:

-· Up to $5,250 for tuition reimbursement available to seek further career advancement or certification in Continuing Professional Education.
+Higher education discounts for State employees and tuition reimbursement up to $5,250 per fiscal year, available to seek further career advancement or certification in Continuing Professional Education.

-· Work-life balance and additional options for life betterment such as the Infant at Work Program, Alternate Work Schedule and Telework opportunity.
+Work-life balance and additional options for life betterment such as the Infant at Work Program, State Wellness Program, Public Transit Discounts, Alternate Work Schedules, and Telework opportunities.

 For a complete list of benefits provided by The State of Arizona, please visit our benefits page

-A top ranked Arizona State Retirement System (ASRS) with 100% employer matched contributions (Enrollment eligibility will be effective after 27 weeks of employment).
+Top ranked Arizona State Retirement System (ASRS) provides 100% employer matched contributions (enrollment eligibility will be effective after 27 weeks of State employment).
+ASRS provides a lifelong benefit based on years of service earned, or worked, and your ending salary.
+Learn more about ASRS at: https://www.azasrs.gov/content/new-and-prospective-members

 Persons with a disability may request a reasonable accommodation such as a sign language interpreter or an alternative format by contacting 602-716-6950.